Governance Audit

 2. Core Project Team

-Rationale for Inclusion: Manages day-to-day project execution, ensuring efficient delivery of project outputs and operational risk management.
+Rationale for Inclusion: Manages day-to-day project execution, ensuring deliverables are produced on time and within budget.
+Essential for operational efficiency.

 Responsibilities: